astanchev/christmas-charms/README.md

 This app is for choosing a charm for Christmas day.
 From one IP can be drawn only one charm.
-Demo of the project can be seen [HERE](https://christmas-charms.stackblitz.io)

 ![Screenshot](https://github.com/astanchev/christmas-charms/blob/master/Screenshot.png)